 Effective snow removal creates safer roads for the traveling public and provides access for emergency vehicles during the winter snow and ice season.
 You can help snow plow drivers be more effective when clearing city streets by complying with winter parking requirements.

 Effective snow removal creates safer roads for the traveling public and provides access for emergency vehicles.
-Seasonal parking restrictions (Rochester Code of Ordinances Section 11-6-49) were adopted on September 16, 2019 to increase the efficiency and effectiveness of snow removal.
+Seasonal parking requirements (Code of Ordinances Section 11-6-49) were adopted on September 16, 2019 to increase the efficiency and effectiveness of snow removal.
 More effective snow removal throughout the season also reduces the need to declare a snow emergency.

 What this means: